R-Ligier/ComputerArchitecture2/exam2rev.md

 - By adding a decoder for the read and write ports, we can use the register file to hold the instructions we’ve been talking about for assembler code.

 1. We can have 2 read ports and 1 write port.
 Why?

+    A:

 2. What does reading do to the state of the register?

+    A:

 3. What about writing?

+    A:

-4. Can we read and write the same register on the same clock cycle?
+4. Can we read and write to the same register on the same clock cycle?

+    A:

-### **Multicycle**
+## **Multicycle**

 ![Multi-Full](https://github.com/R-Ligier/ComputerArchitecture2/blob/master/multi-full.png "Multi-Full")